alexmacarthur/christian-git/README.md

 ## Contributions

-If you have an alias idea, make a PR.

-If you have an alias improvement, make a PR.
+If you have an alias suggestion, or just some ideas to make the project better, fork this project & make a pull request!

-If you have a better alias explanation, make a PR.

 ## Feedback